Frequently asked questions about starting and running an LLC, or limited liability company.

 EIN: If your LLC has more than one member, it must obtain its own IRS Employer Identification Number (EIN), even if it has no employees.
 If you form a one-member LLC, you must obtain an EIN for it only if it will have employees or you elect to have it taxed as a corporation instead of a sole proprietorship (disregarded entity).
 You may obtain an EIN by completing an online EIN application on the IRS website.
 There is no filing fee.

 All Tennessee LLCs and foreign LLCs authorized to do business in the state must file an annual report with the Tennessee Secretary of State and pay a $50 filing fee per member (minimum of $300 and maximum of $3,000).
 Annual reports are due on or before the first day of the fourth month following the LLC's fiscal year closing.
 For example, if your LLC's fiscal year closes on June 30, your annual report is due by October 1.
 If your fiscal year is the calendar year, the report is due by April 1.
-Annual reports may be filed online at the Tennessee Secretary of State website or mailed.
+Annual reports may be filed online at the Tennessee Secretary of State website or postal mail.